NickSam121/nuHDM-cosmo-sims/README.md

 nu_mass_degeneracies = 1.0147 1
 nu_mass_fractions = 0.0044 0.9956

-I follow the Wittenburg et al 2023(10.1093/mnras/stad1371) protocol.
+I follow the Wittenburg et al. 2023(10.1093/mnras/stad1371) protocol.
 The sterile neutrino will have to two mass eigenstates with different mass degeneracies.
 The opt-nuHDM sterile neutrino will have a similar mass (\approx 13eV), so identical parameters.
 If the accurracy boost, if set = 5, will naturally slow down the CAMB simulation.
 The first thing to check is the CMB fit (want_CMB = T).
 What is however needed is the transfer function at z=199 (get_transfer = T, transfer_high_precision = T accurate_massive_neutrino_transfers = T).
 The transfer function will be the input for MUSIC, which will sample the spectrum and it will go from the Fourier space to the physical space, providing a binary file as an input for PoR.
 The opt-nuHDM will NOT fit the Planck CMB.
 While the opt-nuHDM was a nearly perfect fit to the CMB, with CosmoSIS mcmc sampler, if one writes the output posterior parameters into CAMB, one simple does not find any correspondance and the fit is bad.
 I solve the problem, by scaling the resulting z = 199 transfer function, so that the CAMB transfer function is the same as the CosmoSIS one.
 This is not the best way to do it, but one needs to understand the different physics that the two codes are making use of.
 In the end, one needs not the CMB but the Transfer function for MUSIC.
 Obviously, one obtains one transfer function for nuHDM and one for the opt-nuHDM, running the corresponding namelists.
 Once they are generated, each of them individually go to MUSIC.

-1. b) Wittenburg et al 2023 have modified MUSIC in the source code, in order to include the negative values of the transfer function.
+1. b) Wittenburg et al. 2023 have modified MUSIC in the source code, in order to include the negative values of the transfer function.
 Negative T(f) values will mean overdense regions become underdense, and since we work in log space, these will be undesirably neglected.
 The MUSIC file responsible for that is the src/plugins/transfer_camb.cc (lines 133-159).
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 2. After the IC are generated, one needs to run PoR to actually perform the hydrodynamical simulations.
 There is a number of parameters one needs to pay attention.
 The ngridmax and npartmax usually are set to be equal.
 If ngridmax >> (2^lmin)^3, then the grid is oversized.
 This happens for instance in this movie (https://www.youtube.com/watch?v=6dDqgxzIuqg), when one can basically see the grid structure.
 This naturally increases the integration time and the simulation slows down.
 Therefore, I have noticed thatit should be: 2^lmin < ngridmax=npartmax, but not (2^lmin)^3 << ngridmax! (if there is neither SF nor EFE).
 More particularly, if ngridmax is manually set to = 2,100,000, the: